russb78/russb78.github.io/about.md

 ---

 <p class="message">
   Hello!
-I'm Russell and I'm currently the editor of *Linux User & Developer magazine*.
+I'm Russell and I'm currently the editor of *Linux User and Developer magazine*.
 This is a little bit about me...
 </p>

 In the novel, *The Strange Case of Dr. Jeykll and Mr. Hyde*, Mr. Poole is Dr. Jekyll's virtuous and loyal butler.
 Similarly, Poole is an upstanding and effective butler that helps you build Jekyll themes.
 It's made by [@mdo](https://twitter.com/mdo).